 Another child decided not to go to his school nurse’s office to get his medication.
 The nurse reported to his parents that it’s not her responsibility to find him: “He knows he needs to come.”
 Then the complaints from the afternoon teachers made sense.

-What do you do when your child refuses to take his ADHD medication?
-What if each medication time is a battle, or you find out your child has only been pretending to take his meds?
+What do you do when your child refuses to take their ADHD medication?
+What if each medication time is a battle, or you find out your child has only been pretending to take their meds?
 There are no easy answers, but here are some suggestions for how to get kids to take medicine for ADHD.

 Children (and adults, too) are more cooperative when they understand the reasons for something.
-So it’s important to educate your child about why she needs medication, and to let her take an active role in managing it.
-When your child is prescribed medication, explain why it’s necessary and how it will help her.
+So it’s important to educate your child about why they need medication, and to let them take an active role in managing it.
+When your child is prescribed medication, explain why it’s necessary and how it will help them.
 Tailor your message to your child’s age.
-Saying “It’s just a vitamin pill” will backfire when she learns the truth.
+Saying “It’s just a vitamin pill” will backfire when they learn the truth.
 Trust and respect are necessary.

 In my books for parents, I suggest how you might explain medication to your child.
 Use key words that kids can understand, and convey that your child’s brain isn’t damaged, defective, or retarded.
 I like to say that it’s just wired differently.
 Here are some sample explanations: